-- Policy 1.2 Create direct connections for users of all abilities. - Action 1.2.1 Map concentrations of vulnerable users such as older adults, children, or people with disabilities - Action 1.2.2 Create design standards for these areas, including consideration of longer street crossing clearance intervals, if appropriate - Action 1.2.3 Implement the City's ADA Disability Transition Plan for Physical Facilities - Policy 1.3 Close gaps in the sidewalk network. - Action 1.3.1 Apply a prioritization methodology to identify capital projects, including ADA retrofits and sidewalk infill - Action 1.3.2 Identify new funding sources for construction of sidewalks and crossings - Action 1.3.3 Program projects in the capital budget. - Policy 1.4 Document the amount of all types of improvements to the pedestrian system annually. - Action 1.4.1 Continue and expand the sidewalk inventory, curb ramp inventory, and crosswalk inventory - Action 1.4.2 Track and report new pedestrian facilities and investments.
+- A goal is a general statement of the community's desired outcome - Policies are a course of action that a community will take to meet its goals.
+They are focused and direct actions - Actions are specific projects and activities directed to achieve the goals. - Policy 1.2 Create direct connections for users of all abilities. - Action 1.2.1 Map concentrations of vulnerable users such as older adults, children, or people with disabilities. - Action 1.2.2 Create design standards for these areas, including consideration of longer street crossing clearance intervals, if appropriate. - Action 1.2.3 Implement the City's ADA Disability Transition Plan for Physical Facilities. - Policy 1.3 Close gaps in the sidewalk network. - Action 1.3.1 Apply a prioritization methodology to identify capital projects, including ADA retrofits and sidewalk infill. - Action 1.3.2 Identify new funding sources for construction of sidewalks and - Action 1.3.3 Program projects in the capital budget. - Policy 1.4 Document the number of each type of improvement to the pedestrian system.

+- Action 1.4.1 Continue and expand the sidewalk inventory, curb ramp inventory, and crosswalk inventory. - Action 1.4.2 Track and report new pedestrian facilities and investments.